fulder/lambda-proxy/README.md

 # lambda-proxy

+__NOTE: A recent API Gateway update has improved the usage of Lambda functions from a web context considerably.
+Therefore this code is no longer maintained.
+We recommend switching to API Gateway to invoke Lambda functions from a web context.__

 A HTTP proxy that invokes AWS Lambda functions.

 Lambda Proxy makes it easy to invoke Lambda Functions directly from your webserver (Nginx, Apache, etc.).
 It implements the [HTTP Function Protocol](https://github.com/digital-sailors/http-function-protocol).